Rustan10/gh-actions-course/README.md

-# gh-actions-course
-Repository containng all examples, as well as notes in Github actubs course
+Repository containing all examples and notes for the GitHub Actions course.